At least 26 homes destroyed in Colorado's CalWood Fire as historic wildfire season continues

 "These conflicting factors will keep the fires active but should limit growth tonight," NWS Boulder said on Twitter Sunday night.

-Wagner added that maintaining Covid protocols is adding another "layer of complexity" to firefighting operations.
+Wagner added that maintaining Covid-19 protocols is adding another "layer of complexity" to firefighting operations.

 "Trying to do all that while trying to comply with all the COVID safety protocols, which just adds a whole different layer of complexity to any large event, or large incident.
 And this would be no different," Wagner said.